shwarzes89/jekyll-theme-basically-basic/_posts/2017-08-21-ebs-pure-python-post.md

     schedule: "0 18 * * *"
 ```

-## 6. Scheduling a task
+## 7. Wrapping a python code

 Wrapping a task file with python application.
 It will be executed by WSGI with url.
-This code reference the sample code of Elastic beans talk.
+This code refers to the sample pure python code of Elastic beans talk.

 ```python
 import logging